How Can a Traffic Ticket Charge Be Beat?

 Typically, Defending a Traffic Ticket Involves Questioning Witnesses In a Way That Raises a Reasonable Doubt of Guilt and Undermines the Theory of the Case Presented By the Prosecutor.
 An Experienced Paralegal Using the Five Step Process Detailed Below May Be Able to Help.

 Understanding How and Why to Get Affordable and Professional Legal Help to Fight Traffic Ticket Charges

-Were you charged for a violation of the Highway Traffic Act, R.S.O.
+If you received a traffic ticket for an alleged violation of the Highway Traffic Act, R.S.O.
 1990, c.
-H.8; meaning, did you get a traffic ticket?
-If so, take note that the legal process involving traffic ticket issues can be daunting; however, Stephen Parker Legal Services is available to help you through the challenging legal process and help you to:
+H.8, then take heed as the traffic ticket legal process can be challenging and fraught with potential pitfalls; however, Stephen Parker Legal Services is available to help guide and help you to:

 - Avoid costly fines and victim surcharges;

 - Avoid costly increases to your insurance rates;

 - Avoid demerit points and the risk of licence suspension; and